 - excursions along the Volga and Sura.

 Because of the destruction of the main historical and cultural attraction of the republic during the Cheboksary hydroelectric station in the 70s, the republican authorities decided to develop another potential of Chuvashia – recreation.
 The republic is situated in a part of a geographical area – Zavolzh’e – on the left bank of Volga.
-The area is famous for its unique untouched nature: clean air, beautiful forests, small and big rivers and lakes.
+The area is famous for its unique untouched nature: clean air, beautiful forests, and small and big rivers and lakes.
 All year round it is the best place for hunting and fishing, or just walking.
 In summer the area attracts by many beaches and a long swimming season, collecting mushrooms and wild berries.
 During wintertime there are all possibilities for skiing, skating, driving in a sleigh, etc. Chuvashia has there many sanatoriums, resorts, and holiday camps.
 This fact influences the profile of the main flow of visitors to the republic – people who are coming because of health or recreational purposes.

 Travelling by air